-A MARC scholar between 2002 and 2004.
-She graduated with a B.S. in Biology in June, 2003.
-At Brooklyn College, Dionne worked with Drs.
-Theodore Muth and Juergen Polle of the Biology Department.
-Dionne presented her poster titled: “Use of Molecular Biology Tools to Characterize New Isolates of Dunaliella (Green Algae)” at the CUNY Conference (2003), Leadership Alliance (2003), and ABRCMS Conference (2003).
-She also presented "The Unicellular Green Algae Dunaliella: Biodiversity in Extreme Environments" at the Brooklyn College Science Day (2004)."
-Dionne is a member of the Phi Beta Kappa Society and the Alpha Sigma Lambda since the Spring of 2004.
+A MARC scholar between 2002 and 2004, Dionne Avery graduated with a B.S. in biology in 2003.
+At Brooklyn College, Dionne worked with professors Theodore Muth and Juergen Polle of the Biology Department.
+She presented her poster, "Use of Molecular Biology Tools to Characterize New Isolates of Dunaliella (Green Algae)." at the CUNY Conference (2003), Leadership Alliance (2003) and Annual Biomedical Research Conference for Minority Students (2003).
+She also presented "The Unicellular Green Algae Dunaliella: Biodiversity in Extreme Environments" at the Brooklyn College Science Day (2004).
+Dionne is a member of the Phi Beta Kappa Society and Alpha Sigma Lambda since spring 2004.
 She did a summer externship at the end of her junior year in 2003 at the New York Botanical Gardens.
-Currently Dionne is working at New York University as a lab assistant and is currently enrolled in a graduate program at the CUNY Graduate Center.
+Currently Dionne is working at New York University as a lab assistant and is enrolled in a graduate program at the CUNY Graduate Center.

-A MARC scholar July 2002 to May 2004.
-Yolanda majored in Psychology and worked with Dr. Dan Eshel of the Biology department.
+A MARC scholar July 2002 to May 2004, Yolanda Hillocks majored in psychology and worked with Professor Dan Eshel of the Biology Department.
 His main interest is to understand how molecular components and signaling pathways affect microtubules and microtubule-dependent processes.
 His lab has recently identified two genes which function in these pathways that suppress mutations in microtubule-associated motor proteins that perform anaphase chromosome separation.
-In 2004 Yolanda graduated with a BS in Psychology.
-Yolanda was very interested in pursuing an MD/PhD and in studying developmental genetics.
+In 2004 Yolanda graduated with a B.S. in psychology.
+Yolanda was very interested in pursuing an M.D./Ph.D. and in studying developmental genetics.
 She is currently enrolled at John Hopkins School of Medicine.

-A MARC scholar between 2002 and 2004.
-She graduated with a B.A. in Biology in June, 2005.
-At Brooklyn College, Keycharianne worked with Dr. Charlene Forest and Dr. James Nishura in the Biology Department.
-She presented her research project “Genetic Analysis of Fusion-Defective Insertional Mutants Using Artificial Fusion Techniques” at the Brooklyn College Science Day in 2003, 2004 and 2005, the Leadership Alliance in 2003, and at the ABRCMS Conference in 2003.
+A MARC scholar between 2002 and 2004, Keycharianne Navarro graduated with a B.A. in biology in 2005.
+Keycharianne worked with associate professors Charlene Forest and James Nishura in the Biology Department.
+She presented her research project, "Genetic Analysis of Fusion-Defective Insertional Mutants Using Artificial Fusion Techniques," at the Brooklyn College Science Day in 2003, 2004 and 2005; the Leadership Alliance in 2003; and the Annual Biomedical Research Conference for Minority Students in 2003.
 She was an intern at the Internship Program in the Biomedical Sciences at the University of Pennsylvania in 2004.
 Keycharianne started the PREP program at University of Pennsylvania in July 2005.
-She is currently working in an Howard Huges Medical Institute supported lab.
+She is currently working in a Howard Huges Medical Institute–supported lab.
 Her project involves the behavioral screening of Drosophila for sleep and circadian rhythms.